 EMT Basic (BLS)

-6 Week Accelerated and Traditional 10 Week EMT Courses are enrolling NOW!
+24 Days!
+Accelerated 6 Week & Traditional 12 Week EMT Courses

-EMS Academy's EMT Course tuition includes your textbook, Navigate 2 Online System with an e-book, audio book, powerpoint lecture slides, virtual ride along, practice quizzes, flash cards and everything you need to excel and succeed to complete your EMT Course!
+EMS Academy EMT Course tuition includes your textbook, Navigate 2 Online System with an e-book, audio book, powerpoint lecture slides, virtual ride along, practice quizzes, flashcards and everything you need to excel and succeed to complete your EMT Course!
 You do not need to buy a uniform, blood pressure cuff, stethoscope, equipment or pay for your textbook separately from your tuition!

 How amazing is this?

-EMS Academy's EMT Courses offer comprehensive classroom training, the opportunity to do a shift in an emergency department to see EMT's interact with hospital staff, the opportunity to do a shift on an ambulance to see EMT's working in the field, and our most popular field extrication day at Weymouth Fire Department, utilizing the equipment and skills you have learned in the classroom and applying them in the field.
+EMS Academy EMT Courses offer comprehensive classroom training, the opportunity to do a shift on an ambulance to see EMT's working in the field, and our most popular field extrication day at Weymouth Fire Department, utilizing the equipment and skills you have learned in the classroom and applying them in the field.
 This gives you a much more realistic educational experience with hands on field experience.
-Students also complete an American Heart Association CPR for the Healthcare Provider Course which is also included in your tuition.
+Students also complete an American Heart Association BLS Provider CPR for the Healthcare Provider Course which is also included in your tuition.